-On February 12, 2009, our operating subsidiaries borrowed \$74 million under the revolving commitments of the credit facility to fund this contribution to Mediacom.
-The effective rate of this borrowing was 1.86% as of February 12, 2009.
+On February 12, 2009, after giving effect to the debt repayment funded by the Transfer Proceeds as noted above, our operating subsidiaries borrowed approximately \$110 million under the revolving commitments of our bank credit facility.
+This represented net new borrowings of about \$28 million.
+On February 12, 2009, we contributed approximately \$110 million to Mediacom to fund their cash obligation under the Exchange Agreement.
+The effective rate of this borrowing was 1.61% as of February 12, 2009.